singer-io/getting-started/SPEC.md

 configuration parameters the streamer needs.

-STATE is an optional argument pointing to a JSON file that the streamer can use to remember where it left off in the previous invocation.
+STATE is an optional argument pointing to a JSON file that the streamer can use to remember information from the previous invocation, like, for example, the point where it left off

 ```

 ### Command

 A streamer should support two modes of operation, `sync` and `check`.
 In
 sync mode, the streamer connects to a data source and writes a stream of
-records to stdout.
+messages to stdout.
 In check mode, the streamer quickly attempts to
 determine whether it can access the data source with the configuration
 provided.
 For example, for a streamer that sources from a web service, the
 `check` command might simply read an API key from the config and fetch a
 single record from the API to confirm that the API key is correct.
+A
+streamer in check mode should not write any messages to stdout.

 ### Configuration